paulovn/pyDAWG/README.rst

 	* destination node id

-	Distribution contains program ``dump2dot.py`` that shows how to convert output of this function to `graphviz`__ DOT language.
+	Distribution contains program ``dump2dot.py`` that shows how to convert the output of this function to `graphviz`__ DOT language.

 	__ http://graphviz.org

 ``bindump() => bytes``
-	Returns binary DAWG data.
+	Returns a binary representation of the DAWG data.

 ``binload(bytes)``
 	Restore DAWG from binary data.
 Example::